 What we did (Program and Activities cont.)
-Impact Art & About Newsletter is now published monthly.
-Art and About, Council's arts and culture community newsletter, increased circulation from a bi- monthly publication to every month and readership increased to 718.
+Impact Art & About Newsletter is now published monthly. • Art and About, Council's arts and culture community newsletter, increased circulation from a bi- monthly publication to every month and readership increased to 718.
 Due to COVID-19 restrictions all Positive Ageing Social Inclusion programs were suspended from March 2020.
-The Positive Ageing Lifestyle (PALS) program was redesigned and included information to support older adults to access online programs, promotion of COVID-19 safe messaging and support services available to residents.
+The Positive Ageing Lifestyle (PALS) program was redesigned and included information to support older adults to access online programs, promotion of COVID- 19 safe messaging and support services available to residents.
 PALS re-imagined was launched from June 2020 onwards.
 The program changed from being produced and published 3 times a year to 4 times a year to maintain continual communication with older residents.
 The program was reimagined to an online program that continued to expand.
 More seniors embraced online events as time went by.
 PALS held 39 events during this period with 1267 older residents attending the virtual program.
 The Oakleigh Station Murals Project (marking the 30th anniversary) was cancelled due to COVID-19 restrictions.
 However we are planning an exhibition (by History Monash) and celebration of the Centenary of the Monash Seminar & Training Centre in Oakleigh.
 The Centenary of the Monash Seminar and Training Centre project was postponed due to a COVID- 19 lockdown and will be rescheduled.
 Volunteer@Monash was expanded and a new volunteer recruitment process designed in PageUp.
 Due to COVID-19 lockdowns using PageUp was modified and manual application continued but new recruitment processes commenced.
 Stakeholder training occurs each new development stage.
 Our Volunteer programs were reviewed due to COVID-19.
 Volunteer induction checklist updated to incorporate 'COVID-19 Safety practices'.
 To ensure COVID-19 safe operations: All face-to-face Monash Councils volunteer programs were suspended in March 2020, some programs were reimagined, for example Garden Guides.
 Stakeholders incorporated COVID-19 safe plans in Volunteer Role Descriptions, completed COVID-19 Safe Return to Volunteering plans and completed a Risk Assessment for every program.
 Prior to returning to volunteering programs in February 2021, volunteers completed required training on Infection Control online training and How to correctly wear a face mask.
 Monash identified opportunities to remain engaged and connected to volunteers during COVID-19 restrictions.
 During COVID-19, a fortnightly e-news was emailed to current volunteers updating volunteers with Council news as well as links to training, events etc. In Nov/Dec 2020, 220 'Christmas thank you' gifts were hand delivered to the Monash Council Volunteers.
 Volunteers were offered outdated books from all the libraries to keep.
 A new initiative of fortnightly Zoom sessions with Volunteers.
 A casual coffee and chat program, to introduce the Volunteer Program Leaders to the volunteers.
 Mayor's afternoon Tea for the Monash Council Program Volunteers & Community Blanket celebrated and recognised the contribution of volunteers.
+In May, 2021 due to COVID-19, Council hosted two afternoon teas (Tuesday 18 and 25 May) in recognition and celebration of 'National Volunteer Month' with years of service certificates and badges handed out by the Mayor.